piemar/lightsaber-mongodb-timeseries/README.md

 <img src="docs/start_screen.png" width="20%" height="20%">

 2. Balancing a ball, to get higher level on lightsaber, user will collect points if within gamefield boundaries, If not will loose points.
 All this data is stored in a time series collection.
+To run on `APPLE` devices the user will neeed to request access to sensors by clicking on `GET ACCELERATOR PERMISSIONS`.

 <img src="docs/ball_game.png" width="20%" height="20%">